kirilj/Symfony-Demo/README.md

  **Small script to deploy everything: deployment.sh***

     Defines variables: Sets customizable values for image name, tag, and registry.
-    Builds/pushes Docker image (optional): Builds a Docker image and pushes it to a specified registry (if the section isn't commented out).
+    Builds/pushes Docker image (optional): Builds a Docker image and pushes it to a specified registry.
     Creates ConfigMaps: Establishes ConfigMaps from external configuration and script files.
     Deploys to Kubernetes: Applies Kubernetes deployment manifests to create resources within the cluster.